 Note: eidot (עֵדוֹת) are testimonials (from the root 'ed, "witness") that commemorate or represent something -- e.g., the commandments to observe Shabbat and the holidays, to wear tzitzit, eat matzah on Passover, blow a shofar, etc. Since they commemorate or symbolically represent something, the eidot occupy a sort of "middle ground" between the rationally understandable mishpatim and the supra-rational chukkim.

 It is worth noting here that many of the sages believe that each of the 613 commandments given in the Torah should be regarded as if it were a decree given without a reason (i.e., chok).
-Using Torah jargon, all "mishpatim" may be reduced to "chukkim."
-In other words, the rational acceptance of "religion" is ultimately not enough to touch the heart of faith.
-Someone who thinks it is "reasonable" to obey some commandment might later change their mind if their passions lead them to suddenly regard it as irrational.
-On the contrary, we should do every mitzvah not because it appeals to our reasoning or our liking, but simply because the LORD asks us to do it, and this demonstrates our love for Him.
+In other words, all of the "mishpatim" may be reduced to the status of "chukkim."
+Rational acceptance of "religion" is not enough to touch the heart of faith.
+Someone who thinks it is "reasonable" to obey one commandment might later change their mind if their passions sway them to suddenly regard it as irrational.
+On the contrary, we should obey a mitzvah not because it appeals to our reasoning or our sentiments, but simply because the LORD asks us to do it, and this demonstrates our love for Him.
 The classic example in this connection is the Akedah (עֲקֵדָה, "binding"), when Abraham offered up his "only begotten son" Isaac upon the altar as a burnt sacrifice (Gen. 22:1-14).
 Abraham surely understood all the "commandments, decrees, and laws" of God (Gen. 26:5), but his faith led him to surrender his reasoning in complete devotion to the LORD.
 As Kierkegaard points out, Abraham's "Fear and Trembling" represents the antithesis between faith and reason...

 Similarly, the nation of Israel is praised for unconditionally accepting the Torah before understanding what was required of them. כּל אֲשֶׁר־דִּבֶּר יהוה נַעֲשֶׂה / kol asher diber Adonai na'aseh: "All that the LORD has spoken, we shall do" (Exod.
 19:8).
 Indeed, even after Moses had explained the extent of the Torah's demands, all Israel said kol asher diber Adonai na'aseh v'nishma: "All that the LORD says we will do and obey" (Exod.
 24:7).
 This is not a form of irrationalism since the heart of the faith unquestioningly says "yes" to the LORD like a child who trusts his father...
 "Trust in the LORD with all your heart, and do not rely on your own understanding" (Prov.
 3:5).